Open-Nyzo/Open-Nyzo-Projects/Open-DB/full-node-lightwallet-sync.md

 - request method = *amount_of_transactions* with 1 argument: *public_identifier*

+Following endpoint would help the light wallet display active cycle transactions (and other transaction types if needed) and enable voting for them through a light wallet:

+- request method = *transaction_type* with 1 argument: *transaction_type*

 Following endpoint would facilitate the delivery of transactions to the light wallet:

 - request method = *individual_transactions* with 2 arguments: *page* and *per_page*